bdougherty/jumper-message-cli/README.md

 	Options
-	  --floors         Number of additional floors to add (Default: 0) --compact        Remove extra spacing between message lines (Default: false) --gradient       Render the text as a gradient (Default: false) --building-style Chalk style string for the building (Default: gray) --message-style  Chalk style string for the message (Default: bold.white) --person-style   Chalk style string for the person (Default: white)
+	  --floors         Number of additional floors to add (Default: 0) --compact        Remove extra spacing between message lines (Default: false) --gradient       Render the text as a gradient (Default: none) --building-style Chalk style string for the building (Default: gray) --message-style  Chalk style string for the message (Default: bold.white) --person-style   Chalk style string for the person (Default: white)